 - Clinical Skills Twilight Sessions

-Each accredited Intern training rotation has a specific Term Description document which outlines the supervision arrangements for the rotation.
+Each rotation has a specific Term Description document which outlines the supervision arrangements for the rotation.
 These documents are available to the intern before commencement of the term.
-Supervision can be provided by varied personnel i.e. RMO/Registrar; Consultant; Term Supervisor.
+Supervision may be provided by varied personnel i.e. RMO/Registrar, Consultant and Term Supervisor.
 Interns are encouraged to read and understand the term description prior to the term commencing.
-An orientation document is completed by the Term Supervisor and the Intern ensuring a comprehensive orientation to the unit is completed.
+A unit orientation document is completed by the Term Supervisor and the Intern ensuring a comprehensive orientation to the unit is completed.
 The DCT and MEO are always available to provide support and guidance as needed.
-A peer mentoring program is also now in its 8th year at TQEH which provides those interns interested in this form of support a mentor for the year in the form of a PGY2+.
+A near-peer mentorship program is also now in its 9th year at TQEH which provides those interns interested in this form of support a mentor for the year in the form of a PGY2+.

 - DCT – Director of Clinical Training